-Rebecca Schiffman is a jewelry designer and singer/songwriter born and raised in New York City and recently relocated to Los Angeles for love.
-After graduating from the prestigious Cooper Union School of Art she spent a summer interning for New York fashion label Proenza Schouler where she was encouraged to pursue her interest in jewelry.
-During the following years she released two albums of her songs, modeled for artists Ryan McGinley and Justine Kurland and studied as many jewelry techniques as she could.
+Rebecca Schiffman is a jewelry designer and singer/songwriter born and raised in New York City and now based in Los Angeles.
+While in college at the Cooper Union School of Art, Schiffman taught herself to make chainmail garments and jewelry.
+After graduation, she spent a summer interning for New York fashion label Proenza Schouler where she was encouraged to pursue her interest in jewelry.
+During the following years she recorded and released music, modeled for artists Ryan McGinley and Justine Kurland and studied as many jewelry techniques as she could.

 Schiffman studied ancient jewelry techniques at the Jewelry Arts Institute, casting and mold making at Studio Jewelers and then wax carving for three years with the master model maker Fred de Vos.